wp-plugins/easy-testimonials/readme.txt

 7. This is the Testimonial Cycle Widget.

 == Changelog ==

+= 1.29.1 =
+* Update default text for third custom field.
+* Update schema.org markup to properly identify the itemReviewed, if set.
+* Update star ratings to output schema.org rating markup.
+* Update admin script includes to be compatible with Sonec themes.
+* Shortcode Generator Updates.

 = 1.29 =
 * Adds new slideshow options, including previous and next buttons and option to disable auto transition.